Minga.Buffer.Document (Minga v0.1.0)

 Returns true if the buffer contains no text.

 Inserts a multi-character string at the cursor position in a single binary operation.
-Use this instead of decomposing into graphemes and calling insert_char/2 in a loop; that pattern is O(n²) on the gap buffer's binary.

 Returns the total number of lines in the buffer.